Johan Hendrik Weidner

-Johan Hendrik Weidner (October 22, 1912, Brussels, Belgium - May 21, 1994, Monterey Park, California, United States) was a highly decorated Dutch hero of World War II.
+Johan Hendrik Weidner (October 22, 1912, in Brussels, Belgium – May 21, 1994, in Monterey Park, California, United States) was a highly decorated Dutch hero of World War II.

 Early life

 Johan Hendrik Weidner Jr. was born in Brussels to Dutch parents.
 Although his birth name was Johan Hendrik, he used to call himself "Jean" and later in the U.S., "John".
 He was the eldest of four children, and grew up in Switzerland, near the French border at Collonges-sous-Salève - a village in the French department of Haute-Savoie, where his father taught Latin and Greek at the Seventh-day Adventist Church seminary.

 Following his education at French public schools, he attended basic courses at the Seventh-day Adventist Seminary in Collonges-sous-Salève.
 His father Johan Hendrik Weidner Sr. who studied at the University of Geneva, and had been a minister for the Seventh-day Adventists in Brussels and Switzerland, hoped Jean would follow in his footsteps.
 To his father's regret, he decided to go into business, and in 1935 he established a textile import/export business in Paris, France.

 Around this time he went to Geneva to attend sessions of the League of Nations, and saw firsthand how ineffective that body was in preventing the outbreak of war in 1939.